candiolli/100DaysOfJavaReactor/README.md

 # 10 Weeks of Project Reactor

-100 Days of Java Reactor is an initiative that consisted of 100 days sharing content about Project Reactor on my social media.
+10 Weeks of Project Reactor is an initiative that consisted of 10 weeks sharing content about Project Reactor on my social media.

 ### [Project Reactor](https://projectreactor.io/) is a Java Library to Create Efficient Reactive Systems